 Overhead image of the sausage pasta

-Restaurant-Quality Italian Sausage Pasta Recipe!
+Restaurant-Quality Sausage Pasta

 You can have this simple dinner ready in about 30 minutes, and it tastes just like something you’d get at a restaurant.
 The tomatoes and spinach add a nice balance, so it feels indulgent without being too heavy.
 Try serving it with a big salad like a Garden Salad, Italian Salad, or Panzanella Salad for a complete meal.